mwestera/py4ling/exercises/6_defining and calling functions.md

 **Something to keep in mind:** Always start your function definition with a **docstring**, explaining at least what arguments the function takes and what it does or returns.
 When programming, you can even write the docstring prior to writing the body of the function definition, to guide the actual implementation.
 - - - - -

 **6.26.** Add docstrings to all the functions you defined so far.
 (This is not just a chore; re-reading your own code from previous exercises, and remembering/reconstructing what it is supposed to do, is a useful exercise in its own right.)
+Your docstrings can also mention the exercise number for which the function was written.

 **6.27.** Write a function called `is_even` that takes an integer `n` as an argument and returns `True` if the argument is an even number and `False` if it is odd.